MauiGtk/.github/profile/README.md

 ### What's Brewing Currently

-We had our 2nd video call on 19th of November where we focused on a first public funding attempt.
+* 19.11.: We had our 2nd video call on 19th of November where we focused on a first public funding attempt.
 Will meet again in January.
+* 20.11.: Follow our Mastodon account on https://fosstodon.org/@mauigtk to stay informed about our progress!